Should Companies Worry About Employee Satisfaction?

 Many entrepreneurs believe that organisations are born out of ideas that are acted upon with perseverance.
 Yet, they often forget that it is the employees that take the idea to fruition!
-While terms like employee satisfaction and motivation commonly do the rounds in office memos and workshops, seldom are they practiced in an intrinsic way, within the organisation.
+While terms like employee satisfaction and motivation commonly do the rounds in office memos and workshops, seldom are they practised in an intrinsic way, within the organisation.
 With every industry getting more and more competitive with each passing year and new businesses threatening the market position of established giants, we look at the difference that employee satisfaction can make to an organisation’s performance.

 Richard Branson led Virgin group highlights this best, ‘Your employees are your company’s real competitive advantage.
 They’re the ones making the magic happen – so long as their needs are being met.’
 With multiple successful businesses and an army of happy employees, it is tough to discount these words.

 However, 100% employee satisfaction is a myth as there will always be some employees that want more.
-This can manifest in terms of promotions, more money, location of the work place, distance from the residence, and issues with colleagues and managers, among others.
+This can manifest in terms of promotions, more money, location of the workplace, distance from the residence, and issues with colleagues and managers, among others.
 While remaining fair to all employees, the focus here should be on enhancing the satisfaction rate of the ‘right’ employees that are a good fit and critical for the organisation’s success.
 Identifying these skilled employees can help the CEO and Department Heads devise strategic plans to keep them satisfied and functioning to the best of their ability.

 Let’s look at some of the core reasons that make employee satisfaction an important concern for all organisations.

 1. Reduced employee cost